 Deciding whether you should join a team or go solo in the real estate business is another big decision you need to make upon starting your new career.
 This decision will undoubtedly have a significant impact on your success.
 Before you make the decision, have YOUR goals for your business mapped out.
 Would joining a team help or hinder YOUR goals?
 Are you looking for a safety net or do you like to dream big?
 Do you like helping others or do you often find yourself accomplishing better results on your own?
 Remember, it depends on what’s most important to you.
 If you desire a strong support system to help you get up and running, you’ll probably want to join a team.
 But if you thrive on being independent, you may want to fly solo.

 To get a better idea of the pros and cons of each, I interviewed two agents from my firm.
-One, a new agent on a team and one a solo agent who has been in business for 7 years.
+One, a new agent on a team and the other, a solo agent who has been in business for 8 years.
 Here are a few of the pros and cons of each:

 - Joining a team can be the fastest way of receiving leads.
 When you are new in the industry, it can be a bit of a challenge to get some traction with generating leads.